 Kate is passionate about teaching evidence-based principles to reduce stress, enhance wellbeing, and optimize the performance of individuals and organizations.

 Beginning a conversation about how we can be optimally helpful for your long-term success.

 Matt earned a BHA in cognitive psychology and music performance from Carnegie Mellon University.
-He is currently an MBA candidate at the Yale School of Management with a concentration in healthcare.
+He holds an MBA from the Yale School of Management with a concentration in healthcare.